Baclaran Church: History

 The shrine and its attached convent were initially dedicated to Saint Thérèse of Lisieux; a grotto statue of the saint on the shrine grounds memorializes her patronage.

 The first Redemptorists came to the Philippines in 1906 and set up a community at Opon, Cebu.
-The Redemptorist community first went to Malate in 1913, where they built a small, popular shrine to Our Mother of Perpetual Help.
-By 1932, the community transferred to Baclaran.
-Denis Grogan, the builder, was dedicated to Saint Thérèse of Lisieux and made her patroness of the new church and parish house.
-However, the Ynchaustí family, long-time supporters and friends, donated a high altar on the condition that it enshrine the icon of Our Mother of Perpetual Help.
+The Redemptorist community arrived in Manila and settled in Malate in 1913, where they built a small, popular shrine to Our Mother of Perpetual Help.
+By 1932, the community moved south to the Baclaran neighbourhood of Pasay.
+Denis Grogan, the builder, was devoted to Saint Thérèse of Lisieux and made her patroness of the new church and parish house.
+However, the Ynchaustí family, longtime supporters and friends, donated a high altar on the condition that it enshrine the icon of Our Mother of Perpetual Help.
 When the church opened, the shrine became very popular.

 During the Japanese occupation of the Philippines during the Second World War, invading Imperial Japanese troops overran the church, and the priests dispersed.
 Australian and New Zealander priests were interred in the concentration camp at University of the Philippines – Los Baños.
-The icon was removed from the church and given to a family for safekeeping; their home was later burned and ransacked towards the end of the occupation.
-The icon was initially thought lost until a De La Salle brother found it among other valuable objects that the Japanese had seized and abandoned at the Old Bilibid prison.
+The icon was meanwhile removed from the church and given to a family for safekeeping; their home was later burned and ransacked towards the end of the Occupation.
+The icon was initially thought lost until a De La Salle brother found it among other valuable objects that the Japanese had seized and abandoned at the Old Bilibid prison in Manila's Quiapo district.

 The Wednesday Novena in the church draws thousands of devotees.

 Contrary to popular belief, the Perpetual Help Novena did not originate in Baclaran, but at the Redemptorist Church dedicated to Saint Clement Hofbauer in La Paz, Iloilo City, first held on May 6, 1946.
 After witnessing the devotion of Ilonggos to the icon, the Australian Redemptorist Gerard O'Donnell introduced the novena to Baclaran.
 Linguist Leo J. English conducted the first Baclaran Novena with 70 participants on Wednesday, June 23, 1948, giving rise to Wednesday's local moniker of "Baclaran Day".